 Once he is finished and has the burlap in place, he notifies the down-rigger.

-If a bridle or dead hand needs to shift in a way that can be slid along the beam, the up-rigger can do so easily when there is no obstacle.
+If a bridle or dead hang needs to shift in a way that can be slid along the beam, the up-rigger can do so easily when there is no obstacle.
 If a bridle needs to shift closer to one beam or the other, adjustments in the deck chain need to be made.
 The adjustments to lengths of the bridle legs can be done in air or by sending the point back in to be rebuilt.

 After all parties feel confident that the point is secure and in the right spot, they move on until all points are hung.